Thought-leadership or opinion pieces are great content and good for visibility when approached the right way.

 Questions can also help to generate engagement giving readers a hook to give their own view.

-So if you have an opinion on something, grab the bull by the horns and write about it but write it well.
+So if you have a interesting view on something, grab the bull by the horns and write about it.